seanpolid/cardamom-farms/README.md

 # cardamom-farms
 This is the first layout assignment in my web development class.
+The goals are:
-The goal is to recreate the provided screenshots with HTML and CSS, provide support for IE, and implement responsive design with flexbox.
+  1. Recreate the provided screenshots with HTML and CSS
+  2. Provide support for IE
+  3. Implement responsive design with flexbox